adrian-dip/boost/README.md

 This repo includes the model and dataset for text and a JS endpoint to serve it.

-This is a partial release of the Boost models, app and dataset.
-Due to their size, they have to be downloaded from here:  .
+This is a partial release of the Boost models.
+Due to their size, they have to be downloaded from here: https://drive.google.com/drive/folders/1QN9OdvZP2EB4NlHDA5tQJrE6rn8R3ckx?usp=share_link.

 ## Serving the model